 The Steering Committee and Subcommittee members across Region Q provide the start of a regional communication network.
-An online communication platform located at WEBADDRESS provides a mechanism to form groups, share documents and action steps, issue live updates, share needs and resources, and continue networking and collaboration across the region.
+An online communication platform through the samepage software program provides a mechanism to form groups, share documents and action steps, issue live updates, share needs and resources, and continue networking and collaboration across the region.
 While the asset mapping conducted during this process represents a snapshot in time, it is the intention that the online communication platform will provide a mechanism for updates and provide a platform for continued collaboration into the future.
-It is anticipated that the regional communication network will continue to grow, and that new collaborative partnerships will be formed across Region Q.
+It is anticipated that the regional communication network will continue to grow, and that new collaborative partnerships will be formed across the region.